h1data/M4L-jweb-injection/README.md

 ## Notice

+* You can use `jweb` object within Max for Live devices since [Live 10.1.2](https://www.ableton.com/release-notes/live-10/#live-1012).
-* The extracted JavaScript will not be minified.
+* The extracted JavaScript won't be minified.
 * You must use single quot `'` for string literals in your HTML template. `jweb-inject.py` uses double quot `"` to inject scripts.
 * As far as the author knows, there are no way to `import` other JavaScript in frozen M4L into the script in `jweb`.<br>
 You can import modules from the Web like CDN, but be aware if your M4L device will always be used with the Internet and the license of external modules, off course.